 The Mailer and Mime components are very useful parts of the Symfony framework for creating and sending email messages.
 It is open source and is available under the MIT License.
 The component helps software programmers to send emails from their PHP applications as well as offers easy integration with other popular mailing services.
-There two main parts of the Mailer component the Transport and Mailer itself.
+There are two main parts of the Mailer component; the Transport and Mailer itself.

 The Mailer component has included support for several important features related to email message handling such as sending messages with attachments, sending messages to multiple users, multipart messages support, Twig integration, UTF-8 characters support, embed images inlining CSS Styles, messages encryption, and many more.

 - Add images